About

 When I was 13 years old, I read a couple too many Joan Didion quotes on Tumblr, became obsessively enamored with Pitchfork and dreamed of being Tavi Gevinson.
 A decade later, these interests have substantiated the start of a (hopefully successful) journalism career.

-As an early career journalist, I’ve had to report on a wide variety of topics from Florida education politics to Asian American entertainment to New York City compost.
-My passion for and experience in writing well-researched, thoroughly reported stories on any topic in the mainstream political and cultural lexicon is what makes me excited to continue to pursue a career in journalism.
+I write about music, culture and identity, more specifically about how the three intersect.
+I’ve written about gendered viewings of reality television and the movement politics of South Asian hip hop, along with Florida education politics and New York City compost.
+A whole slew of things!
+My experience writing well-researched, thoroughly reported stories on any topic in the mainstream political and cultural lexicon is what makes me excited to continue to pursue a career in journalism.

-Feel free to connect with me if you have any advice about being a journalist and/or navigating your early 20s, or if you want to become friends so we can rant about both! <3
+Feel free to reach out to me if you have any advice about being a journalist and/or navigating your early 20s, or if you want to become friends so we can rant about how humbling both those things are! <3